Lanthanum89/word-cloud/README.md

 # Word Cloud GUI Application

 A graphical user interface application that creates word clouds from website content.
-Simply enter a website URL and the application will automatically fetch the content, process the text, and generate a beautiful word cloud visualization.
+Simply enter a website URL and the application will automatically fetch the content, process the text, and generate a beautiful word cloud visualisation.

 ## Features